worktheclock/replit.github.io/repls/files.md

   src="https://i.imgur.com/Fsg7XB2.png"
   style="height: 24px; vertical-align:text-bottom; width: 6px; margin: 0 3px; display: inline-block;"
 />
 icon beside it.
-If you're renaming your file, make sure you have the right extension for it.
+When renaming your file, make sure to use the correct file extension.

 Two things to note about files:

 1. They can be of any type/extension and you can use them in your code however you'd like.
-2. Files will be placed in the current working directory, generally you'd access it through the relative path './filename.ext'.
+2. Files will be placed in the current working directory; generally you'd access it through the relative path './filename.ext'.

 Here's a few examples on files in different languages: